-But there is a vast amount of evidence that the vehicles themselves are abnormally dangerous when compared to the two-wheeled bikes that are also used off the road.
+But there is a vast amount of evidence that the vehicles themselves are abnormally dangerous compared to the two-wheeled bikes used off the road.

-When I was growing up, there was a debate about three-wheeled ATV's.
-While discontinued by most makers as modern four-wheeled versions.
-Despite the more stable platform of four tires, the high ride, and potential to roll and be crushed by the vehicle are more significant than other recreational vehicles.
+When I was growing up, there was a debate about three-wheeled ATVs—at the same time, discontinued by most makers as modern four-wheeled versions.
+Despite the more stable platform of four tires, the high ride and potential to roll and be crushed by the vehicle are more significant than other recreational vehicles.

-The most current figures for ATV crash fatalities are over 700 people and another 100,000 people injured every year.
-The data shows approximately two-thirds of the fatal accidents occur either on public or private roadways, instead of on trails.
+The most current figures for ATV crash fatalities are over 700 people, and another 100,000 people are injured every year.
+The data shows that approximately two-thirds of fatal accidents occur on public or private roadways instead of on trails.

 Even with the deaths and injuries that have increased over recent years on roadways, there is an effort in states, counties, and towns to permit ATVs on more roads.
-This began in 2012 when local governments in about 18 states opened specific routes to ATV use, and other states have been considering making this same action.
+This began in 2012 when local governments in about 18 states opened specific routes to ATV use, and other states have considered taking this same action.

-Three states during 2013 have passed legislation to allow authorities to make the determination.
-They will now decide on whether they would open certain public roadways permitting ATVs on them.
+In three states, 2013 passed legislation to allow authorities to make the determination.
+They will now decide whether they would open certain public roadways permitting ATVs.

 ATVs sold in the United States have a warning label.
 Said label must state that these are not vehicles for roadway use.
 So don’t expect to see them on the freeway anytime soon.

-This warning label is there to tell potential buyers about the high center of gravity.
-And the low tire pressure makes it susceptible to tip over or the rider to lose control on pavement.
+This warning label tells potential buyers about the high center of gravity.
+And the low tire pressure makes it susceptible to tip over or the rider losing control on the pavement.
 And even though these vehicles can reach highway speeds, they are not required to meet federal safety standards.

-After all, they are not manufactured for use on the roadway like cars and trucks with safety equipment installed such as seatbelts.
-So, in my opinion, without a roll cage, seatbelts would make these lumbering four wheelers even more dangerous.
+After all, they are not manufactured for use on the roadway like cars and trucks with safety equipment installed, such as seatbelts.
+So, I think seatbelts would make these lumbering four-wheelers even more dangerous without a roll cage.

 The Consumer Product Safety Commission regulates dangerous products, and the National Highway Traffic Safety Administration oversees traffic safety.
 The problem is that neither of these agencies has any authority over where the owners of ATV riders use them.

-The same actions or similar ones have taken place by local jurisdictions in various states.
-These include Colorado, New York, Georgia, Virginia, Nevada, Oregon, Illinois, Maine, Vermont, Utah, Minnesota, Ohio, Indiana, New Hampshire, Wisconsin Kansas, and Nebraska.
+The same or similar actions have taken place by local jurisdictions in various states.
+These include Colorado, New York, Georgia, Virginia, Nevada, Oregon, Illinois, Maine, Vermont, Utah, Minnesota, Ohio, Indiana, New Hampshire, Wisconsin, Kansas, and Nebraska.
 Washington State passed a law that applies to seven rural counties.
-It stipulates the all-terrain vehicles travel at a speed of 35 mph or lower.
+It stipulates that all-terrain vehicles travel at 35 mph or lower speeds.

 This legislation permits counties and municipalities throughout the state to allow higher speed limits for ATVs on roadways.
-Legislative director and senior counsel for Consumer Federation of America, Rachel Weintraub decried state actions.
-Other safety advocates concern for more ATV accidents on paved roads.
+Legislative director and senior counsel for the Consumer Federation of America, Rachel Weintraub, decried state actions.
+Other safety advocates are concerned about more ATV accidents on paved roads.

-Also, the very fact that so many injuries happen on well-known paths is enough to give any California lawmaker pause.
+Also, many injuries on well-known paths are enough to give any California lawmaker pause.
 Visit our website here for more info.

 ATV Injury Statistics: https://www.cpsc.gov/